GaloisInc/daedalus/docs/UserGuide.rst

     bad = 'B';
   }

-It is also possible to construct a union literal using `{| good = 'G' |}`.
-Note however that the compiler will need extra type annotations if the intention is for the union to have other possible tags, e.g. `bad`.
+It is also possible to construct a union literal using ``{| good = 'G' |}``.
+Note however that the compiler will reject programs where it cannot infer the resulting type of the union.
+In such cases, you'd need to provide an explicit type signature.

-Given a union `u` and tag name `t`, the guard `u is t` succeeds if the union has the correct tag.
+Given a union ``u`` and tag name ``t``, the guard ``u is t`` succeeds if the union has the correct tag.
 This can be used to control parser control flow, as in the following example:

 .. code-block:: Daedalus